scottmillers/DigitalCovid19VaccineRecord-UI/README.md

 # Application Architecture

-California's implementation of the application is a three-tier, logically and physically separated architecture:
+Scott Miller's 'implementation of the application is a three-tier, logically and physically separated architecture:
 1. A web application using the React JavaScript Library,
 2. A middle tier written in Microsoft .NET Core with a Node.js API, and
 3. A backend data tier using Snowflake.